 Daily attendance supports academic success.
 The habit of regular and punctual attendance is a quality that will follow a student throughout life.
-We expect all U-46 students to arrive on time and attend school daily.
+We expect all U-46 students to arrive on time and be present on all student attendance days.

-The 2022-2023 school year calendar has been established by the Board of Education and consists of 176 instructional days for students, with five emergency days built into the calendar.
-A full day of attendance for students must be a minimum of four clock hours of instruction for students in full-day kindergarten or 1st grade and five clock hours of instruction for students in 2nd through 12th grade.
+The 2023-24 school year calendar has been established by the Board of Education and consists of 176 instructional days for students, with five emergency days built into the calendar.
+A full day of attendance for students must be a minimum of four clock hours of instruction for students in full-day kindergarten or 1st grade, and five clock hours of instruction for students in 2nd through 12th grade.

-On a regular school day, students in full-day kindergarten or 1st grade who received less than 240 minutes of instruction but at least 120 minutes, can be claimed for a half day of attendance.
+On a regular school day, students in full-day kindergarten or 1st grade who received less than 240 minutes of instruction but at least 120 minutes, can be claimed for a half-day of attendance.
 Students in 2nd through 12th grade who receive less than 300 minutes of instruction but at least 150 minutes of instruction can be claimed for a half-day of attendance.